RaymondHojui/Steam-Review-Data-Analysis/README.md

 ## 🕷️Steam Review Scraper & Cleaning Pipeline

 First, we scrape top-rated Steam user reviews using BeautifulSoup and save the raw data as `raw_reviews.csv`.
 Then, we clean the review text using a regular expression to remove date prefixes and save the result as `reviews_cleaned.csv`.

+**Why this step**

+We collect a reproducible sample of Steam reviews and convert the text and metadata (playtime, recommendation, etc.) into structured features for future tagging and modeling.

+**Why start with “Top-Rated / Most Helpful”**

+We collect data based on top-rated reviews for an initial signal on what delighted/annoyed players most.
+Starting with top-rated (“Most Helpful”) reviews maximizes the signal-to-noise ratio (SNR): high upvotes signal wider agreement, so these comments carry higher signal and product relevance in other words **these comments are broadly agreed, making them most actionable**

+**Code:**

 ```python
 import requests